TheKnightCoder/Ansible-Networking/README.md

 - library - Path to library files
 - roles_path - Path to Roles
 - retry_files_save_path - Path to .retry files when a playbook fails
-- remote_user - default username ansible will connect as
+- remote_user - default username Ansible will connect as
 - ask_pass - This controls whether an Ansible playbook should prompt for a password by default.

 For more settings visit the [docs](http://docs.ansible.com/ansible/latest/intro_configuration.html)